Industrial mentoring in software engineering

 How to sign up

-If you'd like to get involved in mentoring, please get in touch with the School's industrial and business contact by following the link below.
+If you'd like to get involved in mentoring, please get in touch with the Department's industrial and business contact by following the link below.

 The mentoring scheme is run once each academic year, in semester 1.
 Within a single semester, we ask mentors to interact with their teams at the following times: